simplyequipped/pyjs8call/README.md

 ### Modules

-Some setup (i.e. setting callback functions) is required to used certain module features.
+Some setup (i.e. setting callback functions) is required to use certain module features.
 Most modules are initialized automatically by pyjs8call.client.

 **Client** (pyjs8call.client)